aggresss/spec/IETF/RFC1122_en-US.md

 **DISCUSSION:**

 Failure to follow this recommendation causes the first packet of every exchange to be lost.
-Although higher- layer protocols can generally cope with packet loss by retransmission, packet loss does impact performance.
+Although higher-layer protocols can generally cope with packet loss by retransmission, packet loss does impact performance.
 For example, loss of a TCP open request causes the initial round-trip time estimate to be inflated.
-UDP- based applications such as the Domain Name System are more seriously affected.
+UDP-based applications such as the Domain Name System are more seriously affected.

 #### 2.3.3  Ethernet and IEEE 802 Encapsulation